Prompt engineering for empathic voice interfaces

 - OpenAI prompt engineering guidelines: For prompting OpenAI models like GPT-4.

-- Anthropic prompt engineering guidelines: For prompting Anthropic models like Claude 3 Haiku
+- Anthropic prompt engineering guidelines: For prompting Anthropic models like Claude 3 Haiku.

 - Fireworks model playground: For testing out open-source models served on Fireworks.